 Equity funding is not without its pitfalls, as many “Shark Tank” viewers are aware.
 Most equity investors understand that startup investments may take years to pay off, and some investors will take a personal interest in your operations.
 For this reason, equity financing often comes with strings attached.
 We list some common drawbacks below.

 When considering equity financing, you will need to decide whether you’re ready to give up a portion of your business in exchange for funding and expertise.
 Equity financing is a popular method of funding among many startups.
-According to the National Venture Capital Association, U.S. venture capitalists invested $84 billion across 8,076 deals in 2017 alone.
+According to the National Venture Capital Association, In 2019, U.S. venture capitalists invested $130 billion across for the second year in a row.

 In summary, unless your business is growing at a breakneck pace, too many equity investors in a short period of time will dilute any returns you receive.
 This is a particular problem for small businesses where it’s difficult to scale.
 In these cases, you may wish to limit the amount of equity financing you undertake.